JoseBarbero/CamPype/README.md

     ```
 1. In case you want to run CamPype in the FASTQ mode, we encourage you to perform first a quality control step to check how good are your raw reads and adjust the read quality control filtering step (remember to include the path of the fastq files in the CamPype/input_files.csv file):
     ```bash
-    $ campype_qc.py
+    $ bash -i campype_qc
     ```
-    A quality control analysis will be performed in each fastq file and a summary HTML report will be generated for fast visualization inside the outputdirectoy of CamPype named fastq_quality_control.
+    A quality control analysis will be performed in each fastq file and a summary HTML report will be generated for fast visualization in the directory fastq_quality_control, that will be located inside the output directoy of CamPype named as you indicated in the CamPype/workflow_config.py file.
 Check this [video](https://www.youtube.com/watch?v=bz93ReOv87Y) to know how to understand these results.

 1. Once you have set the configuration, run CamPype:
     ```bash
     $ bash -i campype
     ```
+    The results will be located in the output directoy of CamPype named as you indicated in the CamPype/workflow_config.py file.
+If you want to store these results in the same directory where the quality control analysis data are, remember to indicate that directory in the configuration file.

 1. \(*) You can deactivate the environment when you are finished:
     ```bash
     $ conda deactivate